Your Questions Answered #7

-Doctor treating a patient illustration Here we are again with another round of patient questions about HTML5.
-In this article, we’ll be covering AJAX, the eternal question of <div> or <section>, our old friend Internet Explorer, how to mark up multiple blocks of content in a sidebar, and using <header> with <hgroup>.
+Here we are again with another round of patient questions about HTML5.
+In this article, we’ll be covering AJAX, the eternal question of <div>

 HTML and AJAX